 Dr. Geisler presented a paper, "Faith, Reason and Emotion: At the Nexus of Music and “Religious Experience” in Contemporary American Christianity" at the international Society for Ethnomusicology conference in Columbus, Ohio.
 Dr. Geisler also published an article, “Thinking Outside the Bell-Music for Handbells AND Other Instruments” in Overtones, the national magazine of the American Guild of English Handbell Ringers.

 "A very strong musical personality."

 (Dr. Glenn Price, conductor of the Cincinnati Conservatory Wind Orchestra)

 Jeff Held is the music director of both the Concordia Wind Orchestra and

-the Concordia Sinfonietta, as well as Chair of the Arts Division (music,
+the Concordia Sinfonietta, as well as Director of Arts Activities and Assistant Dean for the College of Arts and Sciences (music,

 theatre, and art).
 He joined the faculty of Concordia University in 2005

 and established most of the existing orchestral instrument program at the